Trekels/ai-workshop/docs/1_project_structure.md

 that is not possible with the containers autowiring functionality.

 Once all the bootstrapping and config is loaded, the App is started using `$app->run()`.

+## CLI Usage

+The symfony console component is used to run cli script/commands.
+These are ran using the executable [console script](../bin/console.php).

+Example: `php bin/console <command-name>`